joeynmt/joeynmt/docs/source/faq.rst

     It uses the `raw_corpus_bleu <https://github.com/mjpost/sacrebleu/blob/f54908ac00879f666c92f4174367bcd3a8723197/sacrebleu/sacrebleu.py#L653>`_ scoring function that excludes special de/tokenization or smoothing.
 This is done to respect the tokenization that is inherent in the provided input data.
 However, that means that the BLEU score you get out of Joey is *dependent on your input tokenization*, so be careful when comparing it to scores you find in literature.

 - **Can I publish the BLEU scores JoeyNMT reports on my test set?**
     As described in the two preceding questions, BLEU reporting has to be handled with care, since it depends on tokenizers and implementations.
 Generally, whenever you report BLEU scores, report as well how you computed them.
-This is essential for reproducability of results and future comparisons.
+This is essential for reproducibility of results and future comparisons.
 If you compare to previous benchmarks or scores, first find out how these were computed.
     Our recommendation is as follows:
     1. Use the scores that Joey reports on your validation set for tuning and selecting the best model.
     2. Then translate your test set once (in "translate" mode), and post-process the produced translations accordingly, e.g., detokenize it, restore casing.
     3. Use the BLEU scoring library of your choice, this is the one that is reported in previous benchmarks, or e.g. sacrebleu (see above).
 Make sure to set tokenization flags correctly.
     4. Report these scores together with a description of how you computed them, ideally provide a script with your code.